 Today, around the globe, renewable electricity along with energy efficiency is a key measure to stop global warming.
 In the USA, AC industrial motors represent 23% of total electricity consumption (971 TWh/year in 2018).
 Despite a greater acceptance of the VFDs, they are unfortunately still used only with a small percentage of industrial AC motors.

 Modern Day VFDs

 By the way, the most advanced, most efficient VFDs are now in electric cars.
 They use a new class of more efficient output silicon carbide transistors.
-The Silicon Carbide (SiC) MOSFETs transistors have lower on state resistance and higher thermal conductivity than their silicon counterparts.
+The Silicon Carbide (SiC) MOSFETs transistors have lower on-state resistance and higher thermal conductivity than their silicon counterparts.
 It results in higher efficiency of the VFD and much lower losses.
 While I have two such advanced VFDs in my Tesla car, my hope is that we too will use such advanced technology with the Ecogate system soon.

 The Power MASTER VFD

 Ecogate Power MASTER VFD is using the latest generation of industrial drives along with custom software created for seamless integration with our greenBOX control systems.
-One part of the custom software is used to automatically start and stop the dust collector on demand to increase electricity savings and reduce wear & tear of dust collector components.
-We are especially proud of Ecogate Setup wizard, which, in ten steps, helps the user set up all hundreds of drive parameters correctly.
+One part of the custom software is used to automatically start and stop the dust collector on demand to increase electricity savings and reduce the wear & tear of dust collector components.
+We are especially proud of the Ecogate Setup wizard, which, in ten steps, helps the user set up all hundreds of drive parameters correctly.
 Within two minutes, all VFDs parameters are correctly set, the drive is tested with the fan motor and ready to use:

 The VFD has come a long way over the last 30 years but we believe that the future will bring even more applications and savings from this technology.